Conversation branching, edit, and regenerate

-The conversation is a tree, not a list; every message is a node with a parent pointer.
-When a user edits a message or regenerates a response, the SDK creates a new branch rather than overwriting the original.
+The conversation is a tree, not a list.
+Every message is a node with a parent pointer.
+When a user edits a message or regenerates a response, the SDK creates a new branch instead of overwriting the original.

 edit()forks a user message.
 The original message and its descendants remain intact.
 A new child is added to the same parent, creating a sibling branch.regenerate()forks an assistant message.
 The original response stays in the tree, and a new sibling is created with a fresh turn.

-Each fork creates a new branch with forkOf and parent headers that tell the server where in the tree this branch diverges.
-The View flattens the selected branch into a linear list for rendering.
+Each fork carries forkOf and parent headers that tell the server where the new branch diverges from the existing tree.
+The view flattens the selected branch into a linear list for rendering.

 Regenerate creates a sibling of an assistant message and starts a new turn.
-The original response remains in the tree.
+The original response stays in the tree:

 1